vdementev/docker-php-fpm-with-ext/README.md

 ## Disclaimer
 I made this Docker image for myself, so I have not tested it in use cases that I do not use myself.

+By default high values for execution time and memoru usage are used.
+To change them put ini file with needed configuration in /usr/local/etc/php/conf.d/99-php.ini